josetraderx/josetraderx/README.md

 ![Pytest](https://img.shields.io/badge/tests-90%25%20coverage-brightgreen)
 ![AWS](https://img.shields.io/badge/Cloud-AWS%20%7C%20dbt%20%7C%20Snowflake-orange)

-I started my career in quantitative trading, where I learned how unreliable data can lead to expensive mistakes.
-That experience drives how I work as a Data Engineer today: I build robust, real-time data systems that turn noisy inputs into clean, actionable outputs.
+My career began in quantitative trading, where I learned a costly lesson: unreliable data leads to mistakes.
+Through investing in the stock market, I also learned how clear, reliable data is fundamental for successful decision-making.
+That experience defines my work as a Data Engineer.
+I build robust data systems that transform chaos into clarity, ensuring teams can make critical decisions with absolute confidence.

+Today, I apply that same mindset to data engineering.
+I design and build ETL pipelines and real-time data workflows that transform raw inputs into clean, trustworthy outputs ready for analytics, automation, and decision-making.

-My focus is on scalable ETL pipelines, automation, and cloud-ready architectures using Python, SQL, Spark, dbt, AWS, FastAPI, Snowflake, and TimescaleDB.
+My toolkit includes Python, SQL, Spark, dbt, FastAPI, AWS, Snowflake, and TimescaleDB.
+My projects range from parsing SEC filings to power algorithmic trading research to building scalable prototypes for fraud detection and risk monitoring.

-From SEC filings to fraud detection, I build data solutions teams can trust — under pressure, and at scale.
+What I bring is a blend of analytical rigor and engineering precision, shaped by high-stakes environments.
+My focus: help teams make faster, smarter decisions by giving them data they can trust at scale.

 ---